 McEown Community Garden 2020 Registration Season

 Due to the coronavirus pandemic (COVID-19) the McEown Park Community Garden program will see some changes in 2020.
-We recognize that this program supports food security for the students remaining in residence and intend to support access to gardening as long it can be done safely.

 About Community Gardens